Davide-sd/sympy-plot-backends/README.md

 In particular:

-* Matplotlib (default with SymPy) is a good general backend supporting all kinds of plots, but it is very slow at rendering 3D plots and it lacks interactivity ([ipympl](https://github.com/matplotlib/ipympl) does what it can).
+* Matplotlib (default with SymPy) is a good general backend supporting all kinds of plots, but it is very slow at rendering 3D plots and it lacks interactivity (even with [ipympl](https://github.com/matplotlib/ipympl), interactivity falls behind in comparison to other plotting libraries).
-* Plotly is another general backend supporting all kinds of plot.
+* Plotly is another general backend supporting many kinds of plot.
 Interactivity and data exploration are great, however it does have a few limitations:
   * Slower rendering than all other backends because it adds HTML elements to the DOM of the notebook.
   * Lack of gradient lines.
   * Generally inferior when plotting implicit expression in comparison to Matplotlib.
 Also, it can be really slow when plotting multiple implicit expressions simultaneously.